-4. Equal treatment of shareholders
+4. 4.
+Equal treatment of shareholders

-Any decision to waive the pre-emption rights of existing shareholders to subscribe for shares in the event of an increase in share capital should be justified.
-Where the board of directors resolves to carry out an increase in share capital and waive the pre-emption rights of existing shareholders on the basis of a mandate granted to the board, the justification should be publicly disclosed in a stock exchange announcement issued in connection with the increase in share capital.
+Any decision If the board proposes to waive the deviate from shareholders' pre-emption rights of existing shareholders to subscribe for shares in the event of an-emptive right in connection with capital increases, the board should specifically set out and justify the proposal.
+This applies both when the capital increase in share capital should be justified.
+Where the board of directors resolves to carry out an increase in share capital and waive the pre-emption rights of existing shareholders on is resolved by the basis of general meeting and when a mandate granted to the board, the authorisation is used.
+The justification should be publicly disclosed included in a the stock exchange announcement issued in connection with the increase in share capital that discloses the capital increase.
+The justification should specifically state how the principle of equal treatment of shareholders is safeguarded.

 Any transactions the company carries out in its own shares should be carried out either through the stock exchange or at prevailing stock exchange prices if carried out in any other way.
 If there is limited liquidity in the company's shares, the company should consider other ways to ensure equal treatment of all shareholders.